Summer Lin is a breaking news reporter for The Los Angeles Times based out of Los Angeles, Calif.

 I’m currently covering general assignment, housing, homelessness, criminal justice, politics, business and natural disasters, among other topics, across Southern California and beyond.
 Highlights include stories on a Virginia sheriff’s deputy who killed a Riverside family and kidnapped a teenager, the L.A.
 City Council leaked tape scandal and college campus demonstrations against the ongoing war in Gaza.

-I was the lead reporter for The Times' coverage of the Monterey Park mass shooting, work that was recognized in May 2024 as a Pulitzer Prize finalist in breaking news.
+I covered the Monterey Park mass shooting, which was recognized in May 2024 as a Pulitzer Prize finalist in breaking news.

 Before coming to The Times, I was a breaking news reporter for The Mercury News.
 I wrote stories on misconduct within the San Jose Police Department, a feature on a baby kidnapping and child exorcism death being linked to a small San Jose church and an investigation into Palo Alto-based animal shelter Pets in Need.